grattan/macrodashboard/README.md

   - files beginning with `viz_`.
 These take a dataframe as input and return a ggplot2 plot as output.
 There is one function per file.
   - `dash_app.R`.
+This contains the server-side code for the Shiny app.
-This contains the Shiny app.
+  - `dash_ui.R`.
+This contains the UI code for the Shiny app.
   - `globals.R`.
 This file defines global variables, to prevent warnings regarding functions that use non-standard evaluation.
   - `load_data.R` This file contains a function (`load_data()`) that
     gets data from the `macro_data_dashboard` repo.
-Note that it takes as input a named vector of URLs for the data files.
-A vector called `named_urls` is included as internal data and should be updated via `data-raw` if new data is added to `macro_dashboard_data`.